-The Company follows the provisions of FASB Interpretation (FIN) No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109," which has been codified in ASC 740.
-ASC 740 contains a two-step approach to recognizing and measuring uncertain tax positions.
+The Company follows ASC Topic 740-10-25, "Accounting for Uncertainty in Income Taxes," which contains a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
 The Company considers many factors when evaluating and estimating its tax positions and tax benefits, which may require periodic adjustments and which may not accurately anticipate actual outcomes.
-ASC 740 did not result in any adjustment to the Company's provision for income taxes.
+The Company does not believe that there are any unrecognized tax benefits related to certain tax positions taken on its various income tax returns.
+The Company continues to remain subject to examination by U.S. federal and state authorities for the years 2008 through 2011.